 Electra was established 1993 by European duo Jeano Erforth and talented graphic designer Benno Bänziger.
 The idea behind the brand was beautifully simplistic, to introduce the general population to the idea of 'having a bike in your life', as opposed to 'being a cyclist’.
 With that in mind, the company set out to create a range of bikes that anyone could ride, whenever they wanted to.

-Not surprisingly, retailers didn’t think much of Electra Bikes to begin with.
-Designs were radical, riding positions were 'inefficient' and they thought they just wouldn’t sell.
-But they were soon proved wrong.
-There was an immediate demand for stylish bikes that offered a relaxed riding position – perfect for cruising about town.
+Retailers didn’t think much of Electra, to begin with.
+Designs were radical, riding positions were 'inefficient' and it was thought they just wouldn’t sell.
+But they were soon proved wrong with an immediate demand for the brand’s stylish bikes that offered a relaxed riding position.

-In 2003, Electra released the game-changing ‘Townie’ which for the first time showcased their Flat Foot Technology.
-FFT was designed to allow riders to remain on the saddle while putting one foot flat on the floor.
-They achieved this by positioning the seat post further back over the rear triangle and moving the bottom bracket and crankset forward.
-This allowed full leg extension and more efficient riding, a comfortable upright position and relaxed arms...the perfect cruiser model.
-Tie it all together with hot-rod inspired curves and cool graphics and Electra was setting the bar for cruiser bikes around the world, soon to be imitated by other brands, and soon to pique the interest of American and international cycling industry giant Trek.
+In 2003, Electra released the game-changing ‘Townie’ which for the first time showcased its Flat Foot Technology (FFT).
+FFT was designed to allow riders to remain comfortably seated in the saddle while putting one foot flat on the ground.
+The Californian company achieved this by positioning the seatpost further back over the rear triangle and moving the bottom bracket and crankset forward.
+This allowed full leg extension and more efficient riding, a comfortable upright position, and relaxed arms… basically the perfect cruiser model.
+Tie it all together with hot-rod inspired curves and cool graphics and Electra was setting the bar for cruiser bikes around the world, soon to be imitated by others.

-In 2014, Trek acquired Electra Bicycle Company, and has helped expand operations and distribution into Europe, Asia and the Pacific.
+In 2014, Trek Bicycle Company acquired the Electra Bicycle Company, and has helped expand operations and distribution into Europe, Asia, and the Pacific.